 Accenture accelerates growth for Asia-Pacific fintech

-Accenture announced its 12-week program dedicated to help early- and growth-stage fintech companies accelerate product and business development.
+Accenture announced its 12-week programme dedicated to help early- and growth-stage fintech companies accelerate product and business development.

 The FinTech Innovation Lab Asia-Pacific is ideal for entrepreneurs that are looking to develop cutting-edge and disruptive technologies for the financial services sector.